 The song is Stille Nacht or, as we know it in English, Silent Night.

-How a simple melody sang outside an Austrian church after Christmas mass over 200 years ago became known worldwide is an interesting story.
+How a simple melody sung outside an Austrian church after Christmas mass over 200 years ago became known worldwide is an interesting story.
 It’s one that they’re proud to tell at the Stille Nacht Kapelle (Silent Night Chapel).

 The town of Oberndorf is located about 30 minutes from Salzburg by train.
-On our trip in 2019, we had a morning free before we had to catch a train to Munich.
+On our trip in December 2019, we had a morning free before we had to travel to Munich.
 Besides knowing Silent Night for our entire lives, we also had to learn the song in German when we sang at Disney’s Candlelight Processional.
 During that show, we also got to hear the story about how the organ at the church was broken and the composer only knew three chords on the guitar, thus explaining the song’s simple melody.

 When we reached the site, we found the museum.
 With a modest entry fee of 4.5 euros, we decided to check it out.